Computing finite--temperature elastic constants with noise cancellation: Materials, models, and numerical methods

 Silicon simulations are conducted in two stages: (i) crystalline and (ii) amorphous configurations.
 In both cases, the systems consist of 1,000 silicon atoms.
 Atomic interactions are modeled using the modified Tersoff potential~\cite{OriginalTersoff1988,ModTersoff07}.

 The crystalline sample is initialized in the diamond cubic structure, using a lattice constant of $a = 5.431$~{\AA}~\cite{Griesser23prm}.
-Starting from this configuration, the amorphous sample is generated by heating the system to $T = 4,000$ K to induce melting, followed by an immediate quench to $T = 300$ K. Both the heating and cooling phases are carried out over 250 ps using a time step of $\Delta t = 0.5$~fs.
-During these stages, a constant pressure of $p = 1$ bar is maintained using the Parrinello--Rahman barostat.
+Starting from this configuration, the amorphous melt is generated by heating the system to $T = 4{,}000$ K to induce melting.
+The resulting melt is then quenched to 300 K at a cooling rate of 1.48 K/ps using $\Delta t = 5$ fs and $\gamma_{\rm T} = 1.0$ ps.
+During this stage, a constant pressure of $p = 1$ bar is maintained using the Parrinello--Rahman barostat.
 The elastic tensor components $C_{ij}$ are computed at $T = 300$ K, with temperature controlled via a Langevin thermostat with Gr{\o}nbech--Jensen algorithm~\cite{GronbechJensen13}, using a time constant $\tau_{\rm T} = 0.01$ ps.
-These simulations are typically run for 10 ps with a time step of $\Delta t = 10$ fs.
+These simulations are typically run for 10 ps with a time step of $\Delta t = 1$ fs.
 In some cases, the convergence of $C_{ij}$ is also tested with different $\tau_{\rm T}$; such details are reported where relevant.
+We have also tested alternative quenching protocols for preparing the amorphous silicon glass.
+The corresponding details are provided in Supplementary Section S1~\cite{epaps}.